-We also support Grocery Aid, a UK charity that provides practical, financial and emotional support for people who work, or have worked, in the food industry.
+Grocery Aid is a UK charity that provides practical, financial and emotional support for people who work, or have worked, in the food industry.
 As well as supporting the charity through fundraising events and volunteering, we raise awareness of their services so all our team members know the support available to them.

 Feedmycity volunteerI was blown away by your staff and the culture of everyone who works at your Whitefield site yesterday and again today – everyone is very polite and helpful, please pass on my thanks.
 I will be keeping in touch and we will be collecting buns on a regular basis to help ensure people in need have a meal.

 A high proportion of our workforce lives close to our bakeries, putting them at the heart of our local communities.
 We therefore ask each of our sites to choose a local charity partner for each year running from July to June, to help improve the lives and welfare of the communities we work and live in.
 This way, our local efforts in volunteering, fundraising and donations are not diluted and provide strong support throughout the year.
 Sites can select a different charity for the following year, or continue to work with the same charity.